-ISEM 699 - Applied Project in Information Systems Engineering and Management
+ISEM 699 - Research or Applied Project in Information Systems Engineering and Management

-Description: This course allows the student to pursue an area of interest that is within the broad scope of Information Systems Engineering and Management.
+Description: This course allows the student to pursue an area of interest that is within the broad scope of Information Systems Engineering and Management (ISEM).
+Either a Research or Applied Project proposal, successfully developed in an ISEM GRAD 695 course, is the required input for this course.
 A faculty member will supervise this study.